RFD 020: Parallel Conversations

 }Workspace::lock_conversation(id) -> Result<ConversationLock> acquires the flock and returns the lock.
 The constructor is private — the only way to obtain a ConversationLock is through this method.
 The lock is acquired once at the start of jp query and lives in a long-lived scope (e.g., Ctx).

-Mutable access to a conversation's event stream requires a reference to the lock:
+Mutable access to a conversation's event stream or metadata requires a reference to the lock:

 impl Workspace {